 What Are the Different Types of Coding Challenges?

-Recruiters follow one of these four ways to assign coding challenges:
+Recruiters follow one of these five ways to assign coding challenges in interviews:

 Open Coding Challenges